Most of us know not to play with our food, but there's a good reason why so many children do it: it's fun.

-Messy play is often called sensory play, and with good reason – messy play gives children the freedom to explore a huge range of experiences through touch, smell, hearing, seeing and hopefully not too much taste.
+Messy play is often called sensory play, and with good reason – messy play gives children the freedom to explore a huge range of experiences through touch, smell, hearing, seeing and sometimes a bit of taste.

-Young children up to the age of two are particularly responsive to sensory experiences like this – in Piaget’s reckoning, they are using these senses almost exclusively to explore the world.
+Young children up to the age of two are particularly responsive to sensory experiences like this.
+At this age, they're using those five senses to explore their world.
 Older children can take their messy play further, using it to build complex pretend worlds, develop language and early mark-making skills, and explore their creativity.

-Fancy word, for a not-so-fancy idea.
-Piaget’s theory of cognitive disequilibrium can be boiled down to the idea that for our thinking to change and develop, we need our existing view or understanding to be challenged.
+Cognitive disquilibrium is a fancy term for a not-so-fancy idea.
+Piaget’s theory of cognitive disequilibrium can be boiled down to the idea that for our thinking to develop, we need our existing views or understandings to be challenged.
 And this is something that happens all the time in messy play.
 Take this great example from The Thomas Coram Centre:

 “Three-year-olds experiencing cornflower for the first time… see what appears to be a solid surface and reach in to take a handful.
 At first, the cornflower stays solid but then it turns into a powder and falls through their fingers, causing them to rethink their understanding of materials.”